VUT-FEKT-IBE/Drilldo/README.md

 Simply upload your questions in the format shown [here](https://github.com/VUT-FEKT-IBE/Drilldo/blob/main/questionTemplate.json) and test to your heart's content.

+This application leverages the Browser's Local Storage to enable data persistence across sessions, which means that question sets will be saved across refreshes but no data is sent anywhere, it's purely localized.

 ## Recommended IDE Setup for development

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur)